JuliaGrid

 using JuliaGrid

-analysis = pmuStateEstimation(system, device) # Build the state estimation model
+analysis = pmuStateEstimation(monitoring) # Build the state estimation model

 DC State Estimation